Laoshan Herbal Tasting Kit

-This bundle includes five 25g bags of naturally caffeine-free wild-foraged herbal tea for 125g total (25 sessions).
+This bundle includes four 25g bags of naturally caffeine-free wild-foraged herbal tea for 100g total (20 sessions).

 The He Family in Laoshan is bringing green tea craft to wild-foraged caffeine-free herbals picked within the Laoshan ecological preserve in extremely limited quantities.
 This kit is an introduction to the way that tea craft brings nuance, depth and complexity to plants beyond camellia sinensis, and offers satisfying diverse and fully caffeine-free flavors perfect for any time of day.